Elgg/Elgg/docs/guides/hooks-list.rst

 **cron, <period>**
 	Triggered by cron for each period.

+**cron:intervals, system**
+	Allow the configuration of custom cron intervals

 **validate, input**
 	Filter GET and POST input.
 This is used by ``get_input()`` to sanitize user input.